Topic Hub

 What is an AI agent and how is it different from a chatbot?

 A chatbot responds to messages in a conversation.
 An AI agent goes further — it can plan multi-step tasks, use tools (APIs, databases, file systems), make decisions based on intermediate results, and take actions in the real world.
-Agents have autonomy to pursue goals, while chatbots are limited to responding to individual prompts.

 What are AI agent guardrails and why do they matter?